pudly/schmopera-hugo/content/articles/boston-baroque-s-louisa-muller-on-amadigi.md

 categories = "Interview"
 date = 2022-04-25T04:00:00Z
 disclaimer = ""
-draft = true
 image_gallery = []
 postamble = ""
-preamble = "As Boston Baroque geared up for its recent star-studded run of Handel's [_Amadigi di Gaula_](https://baroque.boston/handel-amadigi-di-gaula-2022), featuring Anthony Roth Costanzo and Daniela Mack, contributor Arturo Fernandez sat down with director Louisa Muller. xxxxxxx" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1650894886/media/2022/04/sq_BostonBaroque_a40dmk.jpg" primary_image_credit = "Boston Baroque in rehearsal for Amadigi, 2022.
-Photo: Charles Butler for GBH." related_articles = [] related_companies = [] related_people = [] short_description = "short"
+preamble = "As Boston Baroque geared up for its recent star-studded run of Handel's [_Amadigi di Gaula_](https://baroque.boston/handel-amadigi-di-gaula-2022), featuring Anthony Roth Costanzo and Daniela Mack, contributor Arturo Fernandez sat down with director Louisa Muller. xxxxxxx" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1650894886/media/2022/04/sq_BostonBaroque_a40dmk.jpg" primary_image_credit = "Boston Baroque in rehearsal for Amadigi di Gaula, 2022.
+Photo: Charles Butler for GBH." related_articles = [] related_companies = [] related_people = [] short_description = "\"I think the way that I've approached it has been a little bit more of thinking about time expanding and thinking about the things that happen, not happening in real time, so that we take and use da capo arias, we just take a real dive into people's emotional states.\"" slug = "boston-baroques-louisa-muller-on-amadigi-di-gaula" title = "Boston Baroque's Louisa Muller on Amadigi di Gaula" youtube_url = ""
-slug = "boston-baroques-louisa-muller-on-amadigi"
-title = "Boston Baroque's Louisa Muller on Amadigi" youtube_url = ""

 +++